Engine bearing replacement, is not as hard as it sounds.

 So, if you have a bearing failure, learning how to replace engine bearings, can save you a ton of money.

 Consequently, doing your own engine bearing replacement, can be very gratifying and give you a good sense of accomplishment.

 So, problems with engine bearings will usually result in, some sort of knocking noise coming from your engine.
 Consequently, the type of knocking noise that you hear; will usually give you a good idea of which engine bearing is faulty or needs to be replaced.

 Bad Main Bearing Sounds:

-- If the knocking noise sounds more like striking a piece of tin or aluminium
+- If the knocking engine noise sounds more like, striking a piece of tin or aluminum.

 Engine Bearing Replacement ( step by step )